anonimitoraf/skerrick/README.md

 >   the smallest bit.
 >   _"there's not a skerrick of food in the house"_

-## :warning: DISCLAIMERS :warning:
-* THIS PROJECT IS IN ALPHA STATE!
-I WOULD APPRECIATE IT IF YOU REPORT ANY BUGS/ISSUES YOU FIND.
-MAYBE EVEN CONTRIBUTE PATCHES/FIXES IF YOU HAVE THE TIME ;)
-* The code is currently very messy and not well-written.
-I just wanted to get a working prototype out of the door as quickly as I could.
-I will be improving the implementation over time.
-Feel free to give me suggestions if you have any!

-## Why should I care?

 * REPL-driven development for NodeJS
   * Programming in tiny increments - Apply patches to your running program without having to restart it
   * [Tell me more!](https://purelyfunctional.tv/lesson/what-is-repl-driven-development/)